AkramKalaee/XEvoDomain/README.md

 The repository contains the Python API used by the experiments.

-Replace the default `PythonAPI` directory in the CARLA installation with the compatible version provided in this repository:
+Replace the default `PythonAPI` directory in your CARLA installation with the compatible version provided in this repository:

 ```text
 <repository>/CARLA_0.9.9/PythonAPI